BoardTools/upload/README.md

 ### Update extensions
 You can update any of already installed extensions by uploading a zip file with the new version of the extension that you want to update.
-Note: that extension will be disabled automatically. **You need to revise the uploaded files and manually enable the updated extension if you still want to use it on your board.**
+Note: that extension will be disabled automatically.
+The previous version will be saved in a zip file.

+**You need to revise the uploaded files and manually enable the updated extension if you still want to use it on your board.**

 ### Delete extensions
 To delete extensions' folders from the server (to perform complete uninstallation) make sure that your extension is disabled and its data is deleted in `Manage extensions`.